codyd51/uefirc/README.md

 The GUI toolkit comes from [axle OS](https://github.com/codyd51/axle).
 I think that this is the first time anyone has put TrueType in UEFI.

 _NO kernel.
-NO GUI toolkit.
 NO scheduler.
 NO memory protection.
 Just you, the motherboard firmware, and all your pals across the internet._

 https://github.com/codyd51/uefirc/assets/4972184/123da2d1-f99f-49c3-9850-8ce2f5be31de